Merci-chao/userChrome.js/README.md

 ## Changelog
 📥 [Download the Lastest Version](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js)

+**Version 4.8**
+- New
+	- Adds `controlButtonsAutoHide` and related settings: hide the window control buttons and show them when the cursor enters the top right corner.
+- Change
+	- No longer relies on `security.allow_unsafe_dangerous_privileged_evil_eval` being enabled.
+Please reset it to `false` if it is not needed for other scripts.
+- Improvements
+	- Supports Nova UI design.
+	- For `tabsAtBottom` set to `-1`:
+		- Supports hiding the tabs bar in full screen mode.
+		- Menus of the items in tabs bar open upward by default.
+	- Updates for Firefox 152.
+	- Minor layout refinements for media buttons.
+- Fixes
+	- A protential memory leak issue.
+	- Incorrect background and icon color in the sidebar when `tabsAtBottom` was enabled.
+	- Animation issues in special cases.
+	- Visual issue where stacking tabs looked messy during dragging on some themes.
+	- Minor visual and layout issues.

 **Version 4.7.2**
 - Fixed an issue that could cause the "Reopen Closed Tab" to stop functioning.